How to Hydrate Skin: Why You Need More Than Just a Moisturizer

 That doesn’t mean you shouldn’t moisturize.
 It simply means that you also need to address dehydration from the inside out.
 Here’s how to hydrate skin by focusing on crushing dehydration.

 If you’re wondering how to hydrate skin, skincare tips like using a moisturizer can help, but they won’t address the underlying issue.
 While moisturizer is an option on the surface (literally), it doesn’t do anything to address the root cause of dehydrated skin: dehydration.
-To tackle dehydration, you need an oral rehydration solution like DripDrop ORS.
+To tackle dehydration, you need a solution like DripDrop.

 When you're in a state of dehydration, no amount of water alone is enough.
-Your body needs the perfect balance of sodium and glucose to help absorption.
-With the precisely balanced ratio in DripDrop ORS, you can replenish vital electrolytes and fluids to relieve dehydration quickly.
+Your body needs the perfect balance of essential electrolytes.
+With the precisely balanced ratio in DripDrop, you can replenish vital electrolytes and fluids to relieve dehydration quickly.

-DripDrop ORS was developed by a doctor on a mission to defeat life-threatening dehydration.
+DripDrop was developed by a doctor on a mission to defeat life-threatening dehydration.
 The patented formula provides medically relevant electrolyte levels, improving on the World Health Organization’s Oral Rehydration Solution (ORS) standards because of its delicious taste, giving you a medically viable ORS that also tastes great.
-By comparison, sports drinks contain about one-third the electrolytes of DripDrop ORS and twice as much sugar.